Skip to content

 Next May, Humber is organizing its first ever 14-day service-learning trip to Arviat, Nunavut.

-Humber will take ten students to this Inuit village to help community leaders set up, manage and sustain after-school programs; literacy games and activities; and sports and recreation programs.
+Humber will take ten students to this Inuit village to help community leaders set up, manage and sustain after-school programs; literacy games and activities; and sport and recreation programs.

 This experience will be life-changing, believes Sherri Branscombe, a professor at Humber’s Recreation and Leisure Services and Sport Management programs, and the trip’s lead organizer.